Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 147,300 jobs for Photographer in 2016 (in the United States).
+In the United States, there were 147,300 jobs for Photographer in 2016.
 There is little to no growth in job opportunities for Photographer.
-There will be an estimated 10,300 positions for Photographer per year.
+The BLS estimates 10,300 yearly job openings in this field.

 undefined